New Supervisory Guidance

 Two user-friendly sites for users of all ages and interests:

 Consumer alerts and online security tips on the FTC website:

 Recent scams and how to report scams – Go to the IC3 website, a partnership of the FBI, the National White Collar Crime Center, and the Bureau of Justice:

 Scams and fraud and tips to avoid being a victim – Go to the FBI website at:

-The identity theft page of our website, under Quick Links, has information on how to protect yourself and what to do if you suspect you are an identity theft victim.
+Our identity theft page — Prevent Online Fraud & Identity Theft — has information on how to protect yourself and what to do if you suspect you are an identity theft victim.